-- Contains routing information for IPv4/IPv6 address space - Specifies from which AS a certain prefix may be originated - Used for creating BGP filters
+- Contains routing information for IPv4/IPv6 address space - Specifies from which AS a certain prefix may be originated - Used for creating BGP filters mnt-routes delegates the creation of route(6) objects

-Authorisation Rules for Route(6)
+Authorisation Rules for ROUTE(6)

 - You need permission from:

 - 1. inetnum or inet6num

 - 2. route or route6